solace-fi/solace-docs/docs/dev-docs/contracts/mocks/MockRegistry.md

-Mock registry for testing purposes
+Mock registry for the upgradeable `Registry` testing purposes.

 ## Functions